 Pads (thin, regular and maxi) and tampons (slim, regular, super) are always available throughout the term.
 Menstrual cups (aka moon-cups) are also provided; however, as fewer students use these, they are only available on a pre-order basis.
 Sanitary products can be accessed in two main ways.
 There is a box in the JCR where pads and tampons are kept, open to everyone for free.
-There is also a pidge-order system: you can place orders via a form on the Facebook JCR noticeboard, and I will deliver them weekly to your pigeonhole.
-Don't worry - only I will know the names of those who use this system, and this information will be confidential.
-I will also try to wrap the products as much as possible before delivering them but given size restrictions this may not always be possible.
-If anyone has any ideas or questions on this, I am more than happy to hear from you, please do not hesitate to get in touch!
+There is also a pidge-order system: you can place orders via a form on the Facebook JCR noticeboard, and the women's officer will deliver them weekly to your pigeonhole.
+Don't worry - only they will know the names of those who use this system, and this information will be confidential.
+They will also try to wrap the products as much as possible before delivering them but given size restrictions this may not always be possible.
+If anyone has any ideas or questions on this, the women's officer will be more than happy to hear from you, please do not hesitate to get in touch!